aattea14/latin102/composition2.md

     pluperfect subjunctive if would/had

-1) Cum Deianira venit❌ Iolen adductam esse coepit machinari ne privaret mariti❌ eius❌.
+1) Cum Deianira vedit❌ (CHANGED)Iolen adductam esse coepit machinari ne privaret mariti❌ eius❌.

 Your second sentence should express that she sent her servant to bring to Hercules a garment dipped in the blood of the centaur Nessus, which she thought was a love potion.

-2) Deianiram❌ famulum misit ❌ferre Hercules vestimentum summersit in centaurum Nessum sanguinem, quid cogitavit potioni amori. **We need a *purpose* construction here:  unlike English, Latin can't express that with an infinitive "to do something".**
+2) Deianiram❌ famulum misit ❌ferre Hercules vestimentum summersit in centaurum Nessum sanguinem, quid cogitavit potioni amori. **We need a *purpose* construction here:  unlike English, Latin can't express that with an infinitive "to do something".** qui with relative clause, or gerunduve with "a" = in order to (purpose) she thought that = thinking introduces an indirect statement-- need accusative subject and infinitive "to be" ESSE QUI FERRIT= in order to bring it

+Famulum misit ad vestem ferendam

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.